 Elegant, nutty shortbread, crowned with pecan halves, is baked the traditional Scottish way, in a round pan, then cut into wedges.
 They’re perfect for a tea party — even if it’s just you, the cat, and a mug of Earl Grey.–Tina Salter

-4. Let the shortbread cool in the pan, about 15 minutes, then cut along the scoring lines into wedges.
+- 4. Let the shortbread cool in the pan, about 15 minutes, then cut along the scoring lines into wedges.
 Carefully remove the wedges from the pan, transferring them to a wire rack; cool completely.
-Store in airtight at room temperature up to 5 days.
+Store in an airtight container at room temperature for up to 5 days.

 Hungry for more?
 Chow down on these:

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!